Social Impact

 As there is no protection from the State institutions in Guatemala, despite the various complaints I presented to make it known that my family was in danger, the level of persecution against us was such, that it led to my current refugee situation in the US.
 Nonetheless, I feel very happy with the work I did, because fighting corruption is synonymous with supporting Human Rights.
 Corruption limits people’s access to good education, food, health, housing, among others, and despite being away from my home and loved ones, I know that I did the right things in the right way.”

-– Luis, Guatemalan language partner based in the US
+– Luis, Guatemalan Language Partner based in the US

 Fanar: Refugee & Asylum Rights to Resettlement